VisionLearningGroup/taskcv-2017-public/classification/README.md

-### Instructions for submitting to the evaluation server:
+### Submitting to the Evaluation Server:

+Once the server becomes available, you can submit your results:
 - Generate "source_results.txt" and "adaptation_results.txt".
 - Additionally, generate a file called "method_pretrained.txt" that contains a 0 if your method is not pretrained on ImageNet, and a 1 if it is pretrained on ImageNet.
 This file must be included in order for your submission to be evaluated
 - Place these files into a zip file named [team_name]_submission